 Under the Medicare hospital inpatient prospective payment system, each inpatient stay is assigned to a single Medicare severity diagnosis-related group (MS-DRG)17

 Effective July 1, 2021, the Centers for Medicare and Medicaid Services (CMS) has established a permanent, product-specific HCPCS code for Kcentra®18

 |Hospital inpatient setting||ICD-10-PCS 30283B1||None||eg, 025X (for Kcentra)||Appropriate ICD-10-CM Diagnosis Code(s)|

-*This resource provides information from a complex and evolving medical coding system.
-The treating physician is solely responsible for diagnosis coding and determination of the appropriate ICD-10-CM codes.
-Codes listed in this guide are for informational purposes and are not an exhaustive list.
-The CPT®, HCPCS, and ICD-10-CM codes provided are based on AMA or CMS guidelines.
+*The codes being provided are from a complex and evolving medical coding system.
+The treating physician is solely responsible for diagnosis coding and determination of the appropriate ICD-10-CM codes that describe the patient's condition and are supported by the medical record.
+All codes provided are for informational purposes and are not an exhaustive list.
+The CPT®, HCPCS, ICD-10-CM, and ICD-10-PCS codes provided are based on AMA or CMS guidelines.
 The billing party is solely responsible for coding of services (eg, CPT coding).
 Because government and other third-party payer coding requirements change periodically, please verify current coding requirements directly with the payer being billed.